Xilinx/VMC_Help/HDL/sdpram/README.md

 - If the write port is in Read after write or No read on write, data on the output of the read port is invalid (nan).

-You can set the Write Mode of each port using the Advanced tab of the block parameters dialog box.
+You can set the Write Mode of port B using the Advanced tab of the block parameters dialog box.

 ## Parameters